huonw/huonw.github.io/_posts/2015-08-20-simd-in-rust.md

 }
 {% endhighlight %}

-This isn't entirely portable at the moment: it requires *some* level of SIMD support in hardware, and requires the `simd` library to have support for the platform.
-In particular, ARM and i686 (i.e. x86) CPUs aren't guaranteed to have SIMD instructions, so one must opt-in via the `-C target-feature=+neon` (respectively `-C target-feature=+sse2`) argument to the compiler[^cargo].
-Also, I haven't tried to implement any for PowerPC or MIPS, focusing only on x86, ARM and AArch64 (ARMv8-A's 64-bit architecture).
+Caveat Programmor: even the cross-platform API isn't entirely portable at the moment, it requires *some* level of SIMD support in hardware, and requires the `simd` library to have support for the platform.
+The major example of this is ARM and i686 (i.e. x86) CPUs aren't guaranteed to have SIMD instructions, so one must opt-in via the `-C target-feature=+neon` (respectively `-C target-feature=+sse2`) argument to the compiler[^cargo].
+Also, I haven't worked on PowerPC or MIPS, focusing only on x86, ARM and AArch64 (ARMv8-A's 64-bit architecture).

 [^cargo]: Passing the `-C target-feature` flag to a whole compilation
           with `cargo` is somewhat annoying at the moment.
 It requires